codyjs/express-typescript-ioc/README.md

 Run `npm install && typings install` followed by `npm start` will run the sample application.

 Run `npm test` to run mocha tests.

+## TODO
+* Add documentation for decorators
+* Add more robust examples